Weston Dressler: College career

+Dressler played college football for the North Dakota Fighting Sioux of the University of North Dakota.
 As a senior, he caught 75 passes for 1,274 receiving yards while being named to the North Central Conference's all-star team for the fourth season in a row.
-After four seasons at the University of North Dakota, Dressler set 19 school records.
+After four seasons at North Dakota, Dressler set 19 school records.

 Professional career

 Saskatchewan Roughriders

-Dressler went undrafted in the 2008 NFL Draft and signed as a street free agent with the Saskatchewan Roughriders on May 13, 2008.
+Dressler went undrafted in the 2008 NFL draft and signed as a street free agent with the Saskatchewan Roughriders on May 13, 2008.
 After the Roughriders named their final cuts, Dressler was one of five rookies to make the final team.
 After two games with the Roughriders he led the league with 13 punt returns for 185 yards.
-However his receiving yards had been accidentally omitted by the CFL's statistical package.
 On July 14, Dressler suffered a hamstring injury that forced him out of the lineup.
 Towards the end of the season, Dressler was being considered as the leading candidate for the CFL West's nomination for rookie of the year.
 As of October 18, Dressler had 46 catches for 928 yards with five touchdowns including six 100+ yard games.
 On November 5, it became official and Dressler was nominated for rookie of the year.
 Dressler later won the award over Hamilton's Prechae Rodriguez.
 Dressler finished the season with a team-leading 1,123 yards receiving (11th overall) and 2,219 combined yards (3rd overall).
 At the end of the 2008 season, he was voted the most popular player by the fans.